dlannan/swampy/swampy/README.md

 To jump in and just run SWAMPY do the following:

-1. Generate some keys for the SSL keys for the server.
-These are put into the keys folder.
+1. Generate some SSL keys for the server.
+These are put into the keys folder (current keys are empty files!).
 2. Run the command: ```./luvit /apps/httpserver.lua```

 Thats it.
 When running in this mode you will see all the logging from the server.